Compare two cars

 Verdict

 Renault appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Grand Espace beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Citroen offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Citroen being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Renault.
+It's really tough to make a final decision here, but if I'd need to, I'd say Renault.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Follow us